Irrawaddy Delta: Economy and development

 The region is Myanmar's largest rice producer, so its infrastructure of road transportation has been greatly developed during the 1990s and 2000s.
 Two-thirds of the total arable land is under rice cultivation with a yield of about 2,000.–2,500. kg per hectare.
 Fishing is carried out from fixed fishing frames as well as from small boats.
 Prawn fishery and harvesting sea turtle eggs are also major commercial activities both of which are now threatened by the loss of mangrove forests as clearing of land proceeds for agriculture.
 Since communication throughout the delta is easiest by water, almost every household possesses a boat and major towns such as Bogale, Mawlamyinegyun and Myaungmya are served by steamer.

 National heritage sites and nature reserves

 Meinmahla Kyun Reservation is a national heritage site as well as a natural habitat to many mangrove forests and diverse sea life.
 The Irrawaddy dolphin (Orcaella brevirostris) is not a true river dolphin native to the Delta region, but it was named after the river, and these sea dolphins are known to enter the rivers of South East Asia.
+The Kyon Ka Pyin-Tap Seik Conservation Area is within the delta.